unik-name/docs.unikname.network/docs/creating-your-unikname-individual.md

 You can create @unikname id with a minium of 15 characters for free.

-If you want to create special @unikname id with less than 15 charaters, it requires a coupon. and if you have one, you can continue.
+If you want to create special @unikname id with less than 15 characters, it requires a coupon. and if you have one, you can continue.

 Otherwise, contact us on [contact@unikname.com](mailto:contact@unikname.com) to request one.